MicrosoftDocs/dynamics365smb-docs/business-central/across-how-publish-web-service.md

 2. Review the information that is displayed in the browser.
 Verify that you can see the name of the web service that you have created.

 When you access a web service, and you want to write data back to [!INCLUDE[d365fin](includes/d365fin_md.md)], you must specify the company name.
-You can specify the company as part of the URI as shown in the examples, or you can specify the company as part of the query parameters.
+You can specify the company as part of the URI as shown in the examples; alternatively, specify the company as part of the query parameters.
 For example, the following URIs point to the same OData web service and are both valid URIs.

 ```
 https://api.businesscentral.dynamics.com/v1.0/OData/Company('CRONUS International Ltd.')/Customer